scikit-learn-contrib/forest-confidence-interval/README.md

 pip install git+git://github.com/scikit-learn-contrib/forest-confidence-interval.git
 ```
 ## Why use `forest-confidence-interval`?
-The variability in predictions is important for measuring standard errors and estimating standard errors. `forest-confidence-interval` is a Python module for calculating variance and adding confidence intervals to the popular python library `scikit-learn`.
+The variability in predictions is important for measuring and estimating standard errors. `forest-confidence-interval` is a Python module for calculating variance and adding confidence intervals to the popular python library `scikit-learn`.
 The software is compatible with both `scikit-learn` random forest regression or classification objects.
 Our software is designed for individuals using `scikit-learn` random forest objects that want to add estimates of uncertainty to random forest predictors.

 ## Examples